MoralisWeb3/unity-web3-game-kit/README.md

 Gets events in descending order based on block number
 - **address** _string_ REQUIRED Target address
 - **topic** _string_ REQUIRED The topic of the event.
 This is the hash of the function
+- **abi** _object_ REQUIRED ABI of the event being searched for.
+See example below for object format.
 - **chain** _ChainList_ REQUIRED The chain to query
 - **subdomain** _string_ OPTIONAL The subdomain of the moralis server to use (Only use when selecting local devchain as chain)
 - **providerUrl** _string_ OPTIONAL web3 provider url to user when using local dev chain